sabitor/basiclog/README.md

-# Simple log framework - simplelog
+# Log framework - simplelog
 simplelog is a log framework with the focus on simplicity and ease of use.
 It utilizes the log package from the standard library with some advanced features.
 Once started, the simple logger runs as a service and listens for logging requests.
 The simple logger writes log records to either standard out, a log file, or standard out and a log file simultaneously (multi log).